Sarah Bonner is a Principal Lecturer of the Institute of the Arts and is Lead for Teaching, Learning and the Student Experience.

 Senior Fellow of the Higher Education Academy

-Member of Association of Photography in Higher Education
+Member of the Association of Photography in Higher Education

 Academic and research interests

-Gender, identity, narrative and the visual arts in twentieth and twenty-first century contemporary visual culture
+Critical explorations of gender representation (in particular, femininity) and narrative in the visual arts in twentieth and twenty-first century contemporary visual and popular culture.

 Conference Presentation – ‘When the Clock Strikes Twelve: the unexpected transformations of Cinderella’ at All About Cinderella: retellings in the cultural imagination conference, University of Bedfordshire, Luton, June 2017. https://www.beds.ac.uk/cinderella